FAQs2020-05-29T14:48:19-04:00

 None of us like fees.
 It’s best to keep enough money in your account to pay your bills, but sometimes things happen.
 When they do, our Courtesy Pay system steps up to help.

 Without Courtesy Pay, when funds are not available, debit card transactions get denied, but we can’t deny a preauthorized charge (automatic payments).
 Either way, you’d still get the fee for NSF or insufficient funds (AND, you’ll get a fee from the vendor that’s trying to get their money from your account).
-So Courtesy Pay can save you money.
+So Courtesy Pay CAN save you money.

 Best practices: